 Humanitarian Response: GBV Area of Responsibility

-Sexual violence represents 42 percent of the reported GBV cases.
-Survivors of GBV incidents are mostly women and girls (86 percent), with 8 percent being persons living with disabilities.
-61 percent of survivors are children.
-Survivors received various services including psychosocial support (36 percent), health (28 percent), and livelihood (45 percent).
+Survivors of GBV incidents are mostly women, representing 92 per cent of the cases, with one per cent people with disabilities.
+12 per cent of survivors are children.
+45 per cent of survivors received psychosocial support, 40 per cent received health related support, and 13 per cent received livelihood services.
 There is a critical need to scale up lifesaving GBV services and advocate for access to affected communities in hard-to-reach areas.

-27,934 people were reached by GBV prevention and response interventions in November including GBV awareness raising and information on available services (19,197); dignity kits distribution (151); women and girl safe space activities (882); psychosocial support and PFA (1,112); youth and adolescent support program (712); life skill development for women (429); capacity building for community members and frontline workers on GBV concepts (1,299); distribution of menstrual hygiene kits (180); engagement of men and boys to raise awareness on GBV (3,065)
+GBV partners reached 15,933 people with prevention and response interventions, including GBV awareness raising and information on available services, dignity kits distribution, women and girls safe space activities, psychosocial support and psychological first aid, youth and adolescent support programmes, vocational training or women, capacity building for community members and frontline workers on GBV concepts, engagement of men and boys to raise awareness on GBV, and GBV risk mitigation.

 During a three-days long training on the structuring and governance of Cameroonian Civil Society Organizations (CSOs), organized by the Cameroon humanitarian organization initiative (CHOI), GBV AoR partners facilitated a module on GBV core concepts.
 Also, at a training on multisectoral needs assessment (MSNA), the International Organization for Migration (IOM) distributed 300 copies of the GBV referral pathway to participants in Buea and Bamenda.